My Account

 Stage 2: Evaluate

-The following example illustrates how we apply our framework to evaluate an individual real estate company’s exposure to biodiversity risks and identify metrics and targets to discuss when we engage with company management:
+Figure 4 illustrates how we apply our framework to evaluate an individual real estate company’s exposure to biodiversity risks and identify metrics and targets to discuss when we engage with company management.

 Real estate activities affect: